Why Apps Should Replace Textbooks In Your Classroom

 While digital textbooks would be viewable on iPads, and perhaps on mobile devices like smartphones as well, apps are created from the ground up to use the GPS, camera functions, accelerometer, texting, and other features that are so seamless to use—integration that is, at best, clumsy on larger devices, and non-existent on textbooks.

 Of course, challenges remain.
 Not everyone has an iPad, iPhone, or Android device.
 And for teachers using a curriculum that is scripted—or even on very tight “curriculum maps,” using apps can be a challenge.
 Textbooks are often written directly “to standards,” which makes “alignment”—something treasured by districts nationwide—almost thoughtless if teachers stick to the yellow brick road.
-Finding a solution to the problem of finding the right app for the right content at the right time is ever-present, something EdShelf hopes to address with their fantastic new platform.
+Finding a solution to the problem of finding the right app for the right content at the right time is ever-present.

 And they’re already here.